rathboma/rathboma.github.com/_posts/2015-12-08-experts-and-mapreduce.md

 If you're just getting started with Hadoop and MapReduce I know figuring out where to start can be very overwhelming, so getting direction is important!

-I figured instead of flapping my own opinions (which are outdated honestly), I'd reach out to folks who are writing production code every day and ask them what they use.
-So here we go.
+I figured instead of flapping my own opinions, I'd reach out to folks who are writing production MapReduce code every day and ask them what they use.

 ## Questions